Kitchen Nightmares

-Kitchen Nightmares, known in the U.K. as Ramsay's Kitchen Nightmares USA, is an American reality television series originally broadcast on the Fox network, in which chef Gordon Ramsay is invited by the owners to spend a week with a failing restaurant in an attempt to revive the business.
+Kitchen Nightmares, known in the UK as Ramsay's Kitchen Nightmares USA, is an American reality television series originally broadcast on Fox, in which chef Gordon Ramsay is invited by the owners to spend a week with a failing restaurant in an attempt to revive the business.
 Produced by ITV Studios America, it is based on the British show Ramsay's Kitchen Nightmares.

 The show premiered September 19, 2007, on Fox.
 On June 23, 2014, Ramsay announced that he was ending the series; the final episode aired on September 12 that year.
-In June 2018, Gordon Ramsay's 24 Hours to Hell and Back, a new series with a premise much like Kitchen Nightmares but a shorter timeline, premiered on Fox.
-The show still hosts an active YouTube channel with over 6.4 million subscribers.
-The channel presents highlights from the show, and has also shown selected full episodes of the show.
+In June 2018, Gordon Ramsay's 24 Hours to Hell and Back, a series similar to Kitchen Nightmares albeit with a shorter timeline, premiered on Fox.
+In May 2023, Fox announced that the show would re-enter production for an eighth season, which premiered on September 25, 2023.
+The show's ninth season began airing on January 7, 2025.

+Synopsis

+Each episode begins with clips and interviews introducing the episode's restaurant, emphasizing the subpar conditions.
+Ramsay observes a lunch and dinner service, which is often overwhelmingly negative.
+Ramsay inspects the back-of-house, often uncovering further problems.

+The next day, Ramsay meets with owners and staff to discuss what changes need to be made (e.g., menu changes, retraining, remodelling).
+The restaurant relaunches, typically with more successful service, and Ramsay addresses the restaurant's owner and staff one final time before leaving, wishing them well.

+In later seasons, episodes end with a follow-up segment showcasing the restaurant's status in the months after Ramsay's visit.
+Each season after season one, an episode is dedicated to Ramsay revisiting some of the previous restaurants he visited to see what became of the restaurant and its staff.